wec098/BIMM143/README.md

-# BIMM143 Github test
+# BIMM143 Class Work

-This is my work from [BIMM 143 at UC San Diego](https://bioboot.github.io/bimm143_F19/).
+This is my work from [BIMM 143 at UC San Diego](https://wec098.github.io/BIMM143/).